polkhe/2024-04-22-Talk-PyConDE-Metaclasses/slides/metaclasses.md

 ## How do they reproduce?

-Leonardo Rochael Almeida
+Leonardo Rochael & Luciano Ramalho

-October 23, 2022
+22 April, 2024

 Note: